alexakreizinger/styleguidetemplate/README.md

 #### Name your audience

 * Choose a simple "codename" for your audience.
-You'll need to use this value in audience page permalinks and ruleset audience tags, so choose a name that's short and memorable.<br>For example, if you'd like to add a UX Designers audience, you might choose to use an audience value of `ux` in permalinks and audience tags.
+You'll need to use this value in audience page permalinks and ruleset audience tags, so choose a name that's short and memorable.
+For example, if you'd like to add a UX Designers audience, you might choose to use an audience value of `ux` in permalinks and audience tags.

 #### Add new audience-specific pages